 Transferable Film Tax Credit Program: The 2013 Regular Session of the State Legislature authorized a four-year pilot program of transferable tax credits issued for qualified film productions completed in the State that may be used against the modified business tax, insurance premium tax and/or the gaming percentage fee tax.
 The legislation authorized up to \$20 million per fiscal year for a total of \$80 million.
 However, the provisions of the pilot program were amended in the 2014 Special Session of the State Legislature, reducing the total amount of credits that may be approved to \$10 million.
-The 2015 Regular Session of the State Legislature for that purpose for that fiscal year.
+The 2015 Regular Session of the State Legislature made the transferable film tax credit program permanent but limited the amount of transferable tax credits to the amount appropriated by the State Legislature for that purpose for that fiscal year.
 The 2015 Regular Session of the State Legislature did not appropriate additional funding for this program for either FY 2016 or FY 2017.
 The 2017 Regular Session of the State Legislature authorized a total of \$10 million per year in film tax credits may be awarded beginning in FY 2018, in addition to any remaining amounts from the 2014 Special Session.
-Any portion of the \$10 million per fiscal year.
+Any portion of the \$10 million per fiscal year that is not approved by GOED may be carried forward and made available during the next or any future fiscal year.

 Economic Development Transferable Tax Credits Program: The 2014 Special Session of the State Legislature required the Governor's Office of Economic Development (GOED) to issue transferable tax credits for certain qualifying projects that may be used against the modified business tax, insurance premium tax and/or the gaming percentage fee tax.
 A qualifying project is required to be located within the geographical borders of the State of Nevada, make a total new capital investment in the State of at least \$3.5 billion during the 10-year period immediately following approval of the application, and employ Nevada residents in at least half of the project's construction jobs and operational jobs.
-The amount of transferable tax credits is equal to \$12,500 for each qualified employee employed by the participants in the project (to a maximum of 6,000 employees), plus 5% of the first \$1 billion and 2.8% of the next \$2.5 billion in new capital investment in the State made collectively by the participants in the qualifying project.
-The amount of tax credits approved by GOED may not exceed \$45 million, reflecting the maximum amounts of credits may be issued in a subsequent fiscal year), and GOED may not issue total tax credits in excess of \$195 million, reflecting the maximum amounts of credits approved for the Tesla project.
-The amount of transferrable tax credits are equal to \$9,500 for each qualified Business Tax, Insurance Premium Tax, and the Gaming Percentage Fee Tax for certain qualified projects.
-The amount of transferrable tax credits approved by GOED may not issue total tax credits approved by the participants in the project, to a maximum of 4,000 employees.
-The amount of transferrable tax credits approved by GOED may not issue total tax credits in excess of \$38 million, reflecting the maximum amounts of credits may be issued in subsequent fiscal years), and GOED may not issue total credits in excess of \$38 million.
-The forecast shown does not include any credits insued under these provisions, as there are curren
+The amount of transferable tax credits is equal to \$12,500 for each qualified employee employee by the participants in the project (to a maximum of 6,000 employees), plus 5% of the first \$1 billion and 2.8% of the next \$2.5 billion in new capital investment in the State made collectively by the participants in the qualifying project.
+The amount of tax credits approved by GOED may not exceed \$45 million per fiscal year (although any unissued credits may be issued in a subsequent fiscal year), and GOED may not issue total tax credits in excess of \$195 million, reflecting the maximum amounts of credits approved for the Tesla project.
+The program will expire on June 30, 2036.
+The 2015 Special Session authorizes the Governor's Office of Economic Development to issue transferrable tax credits that may be used against the Modified Business Tax, Insurance Premium Tax, and the Gaming Percentage Fee Tax for certain qualified projects.
+The amount of transferrable tax credits approved by \$9,500 for each qualified employee employed by the participants in the project, to a maximum of 4,000 employees.
+The amount of credits approved by GOED may not exceed \$7.6 million per fiscal year (though any unissued credits may be issued in subsequent fiscal years), and GOED may not issue total credits in excess of \$38 million.
+The forecast shown does